digitalave/digitalave-old-site.github.io/_posts/2019-09-27-Docker_Lesson_1_Get_Started_With_Docker.md

 | Software | Docker Version 18                 |

-Before the installation, We should know about little bit about Docker.
+Before the installation, We should know about little bit of Docker.

-1. What is Docker ?

-2. Docker Editions ?

-3. What is Docker Containers ?

-4. Docker Installation on CentOS 8

 ##### What Docker ?

 Docker is a tool designed to make it easier to create, deploy, and run applications by using containers.
 Containers allow a developer to package up an application with all of the parts it needs, such as libraries and other dependencies, and ship it all out as one package.

+* Docker is Opensource.

 * Docker is a set of platform-as-a-service.